dhocker/intrinio-localc/README.md

-# LibreOffice Calc Extension for Intrinio Marketplace
+# LibreOffice Calc Extension for IEX
-Copyright © 2017 by Dave Hocker as Qalydon
+Copyright © 2017, 2018 by Dave Hocker as Qalydon

 ## Overview
 This project implements a LibreOffice Calc (LOCalc) addin extension that can